geekbosszhang/ex/README.md

 npm run devstart
 ```
 Then the page will reload automatically if you make edits.
-## Deploy the app to Node.js server
+## Deploy the app on Node.js server
 To create a production build, use
 ```sh
 npm run build